-has mediated and arbitrated hundreds of disputes, including those involving commercial contracts, family law, construction contracts, employment law, trade secrets, patent, copyright, trademark, real estate, class actions, administrative law, probate, defamation, professional malpractice, and personal injury claims.
+has mediated and arbitrated over a thousand disputes, including those involving commercial contracts, family law, construction contracts, employment law, trade secrets, patent, copyright, trademark, real estate, class actions, administrative law, probate, defamation, professional malpractice, and personal injury claims.
 He is also a lecturer on trial advocacy at the University of Texas School of Law.

 For two years beginning in January 2003, Keel served as Judge of the 345th District Court of Travis County.
 Before his appointment to the court by the governor, Keel practiced commercial litigation for thirteen years with Baker Botts LLP

 in Austin, where he was a partner in the firm's trial department.
 As an attorney, Keel represented a variety of individual and corporate clients in numerous trials, hearings, mediations, arbitrations, and appeals, including a case before the Supreme Court of the United States in which his client prevailed on a 5-4 vote

 Keel is a member of the State Bar of Texas